metatensor/metatrain/docs/src/advanced-concepts/multi-gpu.rst

 Multi-GPU training
 ==================

-Some of the models in metatensor-models support multi-GPU training.
+Some of the architectures in metatensor-models support multi-GPU training.
 In multi-GPU training, every batch of samples is split into smaller mini-batches and the computation is run for each of the smaller mini-batches in parallel on different GPUs.
 The different gradients obtained on each